totherme/pairing-emacs/README.md

     the `git-duet-enabled` variable.
 You can do this with `M-x customize-variable` followed by `git-duet-enabled`.
 Whatever
     change you make will be saved for future sessions.
-- [Ace-jump
+- [Avy mode](https://github.com/abo-abo/avy).
-  mode](https://github.com/winterTTr/ace-jump-mode/wiki).
 This is a way of quickly moving the cursor around a file.
   + If you quickly double-tap the `j` key, emacs will ask you for the first letter of a word.
 Once you've entered that letter, emacs will highlight all words beginning with that letter and ask which